Call to get started 1-800-560-3450

 How much does it cost to take out a HELOC?

-If you’re thinking of getting a home equity line of credit, be prepared to pay at least several hundred dollars in upfront costs.
+If you’re considering a home equity line of credit, be prepared to pay at least several hundred dollars in upfront costs.
 These may include:

 • Application fees